-Leadership and/or Citizenship - Membership in a professional society beginning the first year in the program And at least one of the following (or other activities as designated by the committee): - Conference attendance - Membership on professional or service organization boards - Reviewing proposals for presentations or publications - Service on departmental, university, outreach, or professional organizations committees - Volunteer work at local, state, or national conferences - Appointment or election for committee involvement in local, state or national organization - Attendance in Department colloquia Evidence of membership in national organization(s) and participation in activities at departmental, local, state, regional, and national levels.
-7 1 Teaching and/or Public Engagement Document at least two of the following: Two guest lectures in undergraduate or graduate level courses Involvement in a series of 2 or more presentations/trainings for local service agency Involvement in research evaluation for a specific program, including creation of an evaluation report Involvement in production of a significant document (review, report, or publication) reflecting public engagement/engaged scholarship Supporting documentation in the form of letters, publications, or technical reports 5 (Documentation of completion of 100 hrs of supervised practicum experience in a community or State agency, hospital research unit, or other practicum site approved by the advisor or ADHG (preferably during academic year).
+Leadership and/or Citizenship Evidence of membership in national organization(s) and participation in activities at departmental, local, state, regional, and national levels.
+7 Teaching and/or Public Engagement Document at least two of the following: - Two guest lectures in undergraduate or graduate level courses - Involvement in a series of 2 or more presentations/trainings for local service agency - Involvement in research evaluation for a specific program, including creation of an evaluation report - Involvement in production of a significant document (review, report, or publication) reflecting public engagement/engaged scholarship Supporting documentation in the form of letters, publications, or technical reports Documentation of completion of 100 hrs of supervised practicum experience in a community or State agency, hospital research unit, or other practicum site approved by the advisor or ADHG (preferably during academic year).
 Signed practicum contract by faculty and community supervisor describing negotiated hours, activities.
 Feedback from community supervisor on quality of work.
-9 r F One presentation/poster at state, regional, national, or international conferences, as primary presenter or as part of a research team.
+9 One presentation/poster at state, regional, national, or international conferences, as primary presenter or as part of a research team.
 Posters/presentations scheduled to be presented during the student's UConn graduate career are acceptable.
 Power Points slides/posters, papers, or other formats of presentation.
-If student is 3 rd + author, then she/he should complete and include checklist form explaining role(s).
-Students and faculty should understand that the University extends liability to graduate students on internship/training during Fall and Spring semesters, but not during summer.
+If student is 3 rd + author, then she/he should complete and include checklist form explaining role(s). tudents and faculty should understand that the ents on internship/training during Fall and Spr